ToolChainGang/AtmegaLib/README.md

 specific hardware.
 Programs of the form xxxTest continuously run a demo program of some sort that exercises the hardware, allowing the engineer to focus on the electrical interface.

+For example:

-For example, the program ServoCmd allows the user to set the servo to a specific position by serial command.
-The program ServoTest continuously moves the servo Left->Middle->Right->Middle, pausing at each position.
+* ServoCmd allows the user to set the servo to a specific position by serial command.

-The following test programs are supplied with the system.
+* ServoTest continuously moves the servo Left->Middle->Right->Middle, pausing at each position.

+Test programs in the project:

 ````bash
 AD9834Test          # Generate sin/sq/ frequencies by command